Start here: who the course is for and what students take home

 - Visible result: A game section with collection feedback, score, action sounds and original theme music.

-Week 6: Enemies, danger and failure
+Session 5: Enemies, danger and failure

 - What students do: Design an original enemy and walk cycle; add left-right patrol movement; implement stomping, damage, failure and restart; test edges and collision cases.